mautic/developer-documentation-new/docs/rest_api/forms.rst

      - ``HTTP`` referrer info
    * - ``results``
      - array
-     - Associative array of the Form fields as the keys and submission values
+     - Associative array of the Form Fields as the keys and submission values

 .. vale off